 Those are leads, not purchases.
-Who cares if one campaign drives 5x leads, if none of them hand over some sticky icky green. 💰
+Who cares if one marketing campaign drives 5x leads, if none of them hand over some sticky icky green. 💰

 So you’ll need some sort of closed-loop analysis.
 One that shows you everything from first click to last purchase.